Lust for Life combines Iggy Pop and David Bowie's talent

-Combining Iggy’s over-the-top straightforward rock ‘n’ roll energy with Bowie’s natural talent for songwriting and his great work of production, the result is a well-balanced rock project, polished and with a propensity for pop melodies rather than for the extreme violence conveyed by Pop’s previous works.
+Combining Iggy’s over-the-top straightforward rock ‘n’ roll energy with Bowie’s natural talent for songwriting and his excellent production work, the result is a well-balanced rock project, polished and with a propensity for pop melodies rather than for the extreme violence conveyed by Pop’s previous works.

-Over the years, the opener Lust for Life became an ever-increasing success and a real rock ‘n’ roll anthem, mostly thanks to its initial drum-pattern and piano riff (a semi-rip-off from The Doors’ Touch Me).
+Over the years, the opener Lust for Life became an ever-increasing success and a natural rock ‘n’ roll anthem, primarily thanks to its initial drum pattern and piano riff (a semi-rip-off from The Doors’ Touch Me).
 Furthermore, Pop introduced in the lyrics a direct reference to a character from William S. Burroughs’ experimental novel The Ticket That Exploded:

 Here comes Johnny-Yen again

 With the liquor and drugs and the flesh machine